 If a shared privilege was using the common ground pools, but the rules stipulate no swimming after 11 PM, than you better make sure that the rule is followed.

-Keep in mind each condo complex has different rules and regulations regarding these special privileges so make sure to read up on them before purchasing your condo unit.
+These are regarding special privileges so make sure to read up on them before purchasing your condo unit.